erulabs/thegame/README.md

 ## Working
 A. Boot into development: `npm run develop`, browse to: [localhost:8080](http://localhost:8080)

 B. Build project: `npm run build`

 C. Run tests: `npm run test`

 D. Audit your code: `npm run lint`

 ## JS development tips
 1. Use [Chrome Canary](https://www.google.com/chrome/browser/canary.html) and install the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) plugin
 2. Use [SublimeText3](http://www.sublimetext.com/3), [PackageControl](https://packagecontrol.io/installation)
 3. Install the SublimeText plugins "Gitgutter", "SublimeLinter", "SublimeLinter-jshint" and "EditorConfig"
+4. Install a [sexy font](https://github.com/adobe-fonts/source-code-pro/releases/tag/1.017R) for your terminal and SublimeText

 ## Windows tips
 1. If you're a Windows user, I strongly recommend [GitHub for Windows](https://windows.github.com/) - use the "Git Shell" and ensure the command `node` works properly.
+After that, use [ConEMU](http://sourceforge.net/projects/conemu/) as a better shell - make sure it launches into the bash provided by GitHub for Windows (or git-scm also works).

 ## Things to note:
 1. In development, we use [MongoLab](https://mongolab.com), but you can and should install MongoDB and set things up to test locally.
 The MongoLab database is just a free account and is only there so that it's very simple to get hacking on things without the complexity of Mongo.